dryu99/boonwegig-pub/README.md

   - [ ] check how easy it is to edit stuff in db beaver
 - [ ] see how painful it is to manually check things
 - [ ] figure out db backups + storing in cloud
+- [ ] look into supporting scraping for post with multiple events (look at examples below)

+Frontend TODOs
+- [ ] create an About page
+  - [ ] outline participation instructions (#boonwegig)
+  - [ ] add a "last edited" footnote so people are aware of updates

 Notes